Frequently Asked Questions

 What will my child get from the program?

 Our goal is to make learning fun, whether your child is working on school assignments, improving academic skills generally or engaging in social skills practice.
-We expect that working with a peer will be fun and motivating, and your child will gain self confidence, improved skillsets and develop a meaningful connection.
-Instead of making our volunteer’s hours available for families to sign up, we take the effort to match families with a peer volunteer with the hope that they will develop a great relationship over time.
-Pairings are made based on areas of the desired areas of engagement, age, any gender preferences as well as other factors.
+Research studies have shown that peer tutoring has been effective to increase both academic and social emotional skills.(1) We expect that working with a peer will be fun and motivating, and your child will gain self confidence, improved skillsets and develop a meaningful connection.
+Studies have shown that when tutors are provided training, 1:1 peer tutoring can be as effective as professional group tutoring.(2)

 How are able to provide these amazing services for free?